flintlib/arb/doc/source/fmprb_poly.rst

 **fmprb_poly.h** -- polynomials over the real numbers
 ===============================================================================

-An *fmprb_poly_t* represents a polynomial over the real numbers, implemented as an array of coefficients of type *fmprb_struct*.
+An :type:`fmprb_poly_t` represents a polynomial over the real numbers, implemented as an array of coefficients of type :type:`fmprb_struct`.

 Most functions are provided in two versions: an underscore method which operates directly on pre-allocated arrays of coefficients and generally